European Society for Translation Studies: Committees

 In 2011 the Society also set up the Translation Committee to commission translations of Translation Studies research.
 The Glossary Committee was established following the Germersheim congress in 2013 in order to produce a glossary of Translation Studies terms and has helped instigate the WikiProject in Translation Studies.

 Awards

-The Society gives several annual awards: for young scholars to attend summer schools in Translation Studies, for academic departments to purchase Translation Studies publications, for the organization of Translation Studies events, and for the translation of research on translation.
+The Society gives several annual awards: for young scholars to attend summer school in Translation Studies, for academic departments to purchase Translation Studies publications, for the organization of Translation Studies events, and for the translation of research on translation.
 Every three years it also gives a prize to the best young scholar in Translation Studies.